I've been reading comics and watching cartoons for as long as I can remember. So yeah, I know a thing or two or three.

 A Bit of History...

-Eddie Brock/Venom have moved to San Francisco and are happily saving lives by killing people.
+Eddie Brock/Venom has moved to San Francisco and is happily saving lives by killing people.
 Because you know...
 Murder is bad.
 Unless it's murdering bad people.
 And things are going swimmingly for Eddie until a couple of local cops recognize Mr. Brock at the bank.
-It gets hairy when Peter Parker sees a photo of Venom attacking the officers, prompting Spider-Man to take a trip to ol' Frisco to stop the evil bastard.
+It gets hairy when Peter Parker sees a photo of Venom attacking the officers, prompting Spider-Man to take a trip to ol' Frisco to stop his old nemesis.

-After facing off against the Jury, Venom is taken by the Life Foundation, and then all hell breaks loose.
+After facing off against the heavily armored team of symbiote hunters, the Jury, Venom is taken by the Life Foundation, and then all hell breaks loose.
 Turns out, the Life Foundation's plans for Venom, after taking inspiration from the birth of Carnage, is planning on creating a team of super soldiers using five new Klyntar offspring.
 Upon finding Spider-Man to be infiltrating the Life Foundation, Carlton Drake forcibly and violently separates Eddie from the symbiote.
 Realizing the threat these new symbiotes could pose, Venom and Spider-Man team up to bring the symbiotes down using sonic waves.

 After "killing" these new symbiotes, as well as their hosts, Eddie escapes back to San Francisco to finish dealing with Treece, and lethally protect his newfound friends.